Afirestriker/react-concepts-in-action/ReactJS-Tutorial/README.md

 * #### Q5.
 When to use index as a key while rendering list items in react?
   * Answer
-    * As array index as a key is vulnerable to cause some bug as the code progress due to how react render components by comparing react-dom and the main-dom.
+    * Using Array index as a key is vulnerable to cause some bug as the code progress due to how react render components by comparing react-virtual-dom and the main-dom.
 You can though use index as key provided some certain conditions are met:
-      * 1. The items in your list do not have a unique id.
+      1. The items in your list do not have a unique id.
-      * 2. The list is a static list and will not change.
+      2. The list is a static list and will not change.
-      * 3. The list will never be sorted or filtered.
+      3. The list will never be sorted or filtered.
     * ***Tip: If needed, you can use npm-package to create a unix index***

+* #### Q6.
+Difference between importing React, and { Component, etc... }.
+  * Answer
+    * Curly braces are used to import single(specific) property, whereas the word without braces is import entire object form that file.
+    * ```js
+      import React, { Component } from 'react';
+      ```
+      * Here the word **React** represents to import entire object from the file 'react'.
+      * **{ Component }** means we specify to import the particular property from the file.